Virsmas︱Transition

 Photos taken by Augustinas Žukovas

 The exhibition Virsmas / Transition begins with touch.
-Transition becomes a way of reflecting on environment, time, memory, and the traces of everyday life.
+Transition becomes a way of reflecting on the surroundings, time, memory, and the traces of everyday life.
 Creation itself is ever changing – a continuous attempt to touch and register existence.
 In this exhibition, paper becomes a blanket, candy wrappers turn into a silvery collection resembling an insect archive, and dreams take the form of a virtual substitute.

 In January 2024, in a second-hand shop in Helsinki, I found a bag with 383 carefully preserved candy wrappers.
 Someone collected them patiently and with care, perhaps thinking they might be useful someday.
 I keep that thought.
 Almost two years later, the refolded wrappers become a rustling collection resembling shimmering insect specimens.

 Dogs wander through an insistently bright green landscape contained within my laptop screen.
 I spent 777 hours creating my own “Eden” in The Sims.
 A vision reduced to artificial traces.
-Not serious—but this is how dreams are assembled in virtual space.
+Not serious – but this is how dreams are assembled in virtual space.

 I invite you, once you return home, to touch your blanket, crinkle a candy wrapper, listen to the hum of a computer fan, and look into a virtual construct filled with imagined desires.
-And to notice your own transitions—how everyday life quietly shifts from one state to another through feeling, thought, memory, word, sound, and line.
+And to notice your own transitions – how everyday life quietly shifts from one state to another through feeling, thought, memory, word, sound, and line.

 Further reading: An article on the exhibition is available on LRT.lt (LT).